 Mark L. Smith.
 Mr. Smith is a Principal and Managing Partner of Slifer Smith and Frampton, which he cofounded in 1989, and he has 50 years of experience in real estate development, sales and marketing.
 He was also a founding principal of both East West Partners and Union Station Neighborhood Company.
 Mr. Smith was the founder of the Youth Foundation (now Youth Power 365), Platte Forum and the Riverfront Park Community Foundation.
 Current board affiliations include Forbes Global Properties, the Clyfford Still Museum, Colorado Forum, the Riverfront Park Community Foundation and Slifer Smith and Frampton Foundation.
 Mark was named Ernst and Young Entrepreneur of the Year for the Rocky Mountain Region in 2001, received the first ever Friend of the River award from the Greenway Foundation in 2011, received the Colorado Business Magazine CEO of the Year award in 2014 and has been the recipient of numerous other awards.
 Mr. Smith holds an undergraduate degree in real estate from Florida International University and a master's degree in management from Nova University.
-Mr. Smith's qualifications for service as a director include his entrepreneurial success in business, community leadership and expertise in real estate development and economic development.
+Mr. Smith's qualifications for service as a director include his entrepreneurational success in business, community leadership and expertise in real estate development and economic development.
 He also has extensive knowledge of the Colorado markets that we serve.

 Joseph C. Zimlich.
 Mr. Zimlich has been Chief Executive of the Bohemian Group for more than twenty years.
-Bohemian is a private family financial management and community services office comprised of the Bohemian Foundation, Bohemian Asset Management and Bohemian Companies.
-In his current role, Mr. Zimlich provides leadership and oversight to the major program areas of the Foundation, including its community programs, civic programs, contemporary music programs and global impact programs; steers the investment and management of more than \$1B in financial assets; and directs the development and management of a family portfolio of early-stage value investments and global real estate assets, primarily in eastern Europe.
+Bohemian is a private family financial management and community services office comprised of the Bohemian Foundation, and Bohemian Companies.
+In his current role, Mr. Zimlich provides leadership and oversight to the major program areas of the Foundation and steers the investment and management of more than \$1 billion in financial assets.
 Mr. Zimlich has further exercised his corporate and community interests through service on boards and committees across a number of areas and industries.
-He currently serves on the boards of the Bohemian Foundation, First Western Trust Bank, AMPT, LLC, Third Way (a national centrist think tank) and is a member of the Colorado Forum and Colorado Concern.
+He is a member of the Colorado Forum and Colorado Concern.
 Mr. Zimlich is a graduate of the University of Iowa with a Bachelor of Business degree in Accounting.
 He is a Certified Public Accountant and Human Resources Professional.
 Mr. Zimlich's qualifications for service as a director include his substantial experience in financial, accounting, governance and human resource matters, as well as his leadership experience developed while serving on numerous boards.
 He also has an extensive background in investment management and private equity investing.